image of a knight is very strong in Western culture.

-First and foremost, the Knight must be a recognized proponent of chivalry.
+First and foremost, the Knight must be a proponent of today's chivalry.
 His personal commitment must be total and inviolate not just another grasp of ego, a façade without depth or substance.
 It is, and must be, a matter of soul, of personal authenticity.